 At present, the following research grants are in progress:

-Habitat - How European Big Cities and Legal System Trigger Urban
+Habitat - How European Big Cities and Legal System Trigger Urban Inequality: An Inquiry into Law and Economics

 Research Fellow: Chiara Baggetta